TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 A good sign that your unit test would be more useful if it is turned into a functional test is if the unit tests needs lots of lines of code to mock dependencies, just to test something using :php:`->shouldBeCalled()` on some mock to verify on some dependency is actually called.
-Go ahead and read some unit tests provided by the `Core`:pn:: We're sure you'll find a bad unit test that could be improved by creating a functional test from it.
+Go ahead and read some unit tests provided by the `Core`:pn:\: We're sure you'll find a bad unit test that could be improved by creating a functional test from it.

 .. index:: Unit tests; Conventions